Do you think progressive schools in India need Career Counsellors?

 If you are a people’s person, believe that you can do the talk and have the zeal to work in the education industry, YOU CAN BECOME A CAREER COUNSELLOR.
 All you need to get started with your career as a Career Counsellor is an ‘Authentic Certification’.

 The Global Career Counsellor Certification is a premium online course by UCLA Extension and Univariety.
-Click here to know about the course:

 The Do’s and Don’ts as a Career Counsellor!